I got 99 problems but a stitch ain’t one…

 I’m sorry, I couldn’t resist the title…

-I’ve been a bit busy with work recently, hence the blog silence, but I’ve also been busy making stitch progress – in sewing
+I’ve been a bit busy with work recently, hence the blog silence, but I’ve also been busy making stitch progress – in sewing and knitting!

 I finally broke the Singer – in the ‘taming a wild horse’ way rather than the ‘SNAP!
 Oooops…’ way, thankfully.
 And here’s what I made – ta daaaaaa!

 I call it the Grannypunk bag – still a work in progress, but I’m quite pleased with its a-bit-wrong prettiness.

 It’s just a pillowcase, folded over and hemmed along the two top edges, then turned wrong sides together and sewn up the sides.
 I made a handle and a flower from some scrap denim and then just went a wee bit mental with fabric pens and paint, badges and stick on jewels.

 I’ve also taken up knitting again after an 18 year hiatus and with a little lot of help from my very patient auntie and cousin, I am now able to knit more than two consecutive rows without dropping a stitch.
 And I learned to knit stripes!

 I’ll start with the sewing.
 You may remember a rather manic blog post at the end of August called ‘Just…Sew!’ in which I listed all the things I had done right with the Singer – threaded the needle, pulled through the bobbin thread, played about with tensions and stitches-per-inch – and still couldn’t get a stitch out of the thing.
 What I didn’t do was…correctly select the stitches-per-inch.

 Revisiting the manual for what felt like the zillionth time, my eyes suddenly caught a few words I had managed – a zillion times, evidently – to miss.